 In addition to my photos, you may want to view the manufacturer’s professional photos of this dress style, which are viewable on websites and YouTube videos published by various dress shops, including: https://www.youtube.com/watch?v=__IVt5rxy2w and http://www.newyorkdress.com/Mori_Lee/1657.html and http://www.mockingbirdbridal.com/detail.php?ProdId=8446394&CatId=74377&resPos=164

-Thankfully, the hard work of my search paid off when I discovered this lovely Mori Lee style at a bridal salon in Austin, Texas, available in a size 2 and selling for $1,500 before taxes.
+I discovered this lovely Mori Lee style at a bridal salon in Austin, Texas, available in a size 2 and selling for $1,500 before taxes.
 According to my receipt, when ordering, I selected the 58” length (the middle of three length options).
 Based on information I read online, I believe this is called the hollow-to-hem measurement, which apparently is what dress designers consider to be the ideal distance from the hollow of the wearer’s neck (between the collar bones) down to the front center point of the hemline (bottom of the dress).
-On me wearing heels, the dress extended almost to the floor in front and was of course longer in the back due to the chapel train.
+I am 5’2”, and when I wore my 3.5” heels, the dress extended almost to the floor in front and was of course longer in the back due to the chapel train.

 Alterations & Improvements: After receiving the dress, I made an additional investment to have it altered and improved by a professional seamstress, increasing my total expense for the dress to $2,140.
 The bodice was taken in a bit along both side seams, more at the bust than the waist; however, we requested that the seamstress not cut any fabric, so that the bodice could be let back out again in the future if desired.
 Bra cups were added to the dress to give the bodice and me more shape.
 Five buttons and loops were sewn to the back of the skirt to make it possible to bustle the train, which was helpful when I needed to move about after the ceremony.
 The train can be bustled using either three or five of the button-loop pairs.